safoorsafdar/safoorsafdarcom/content/posts/my-journey-to-export-import-large-mysql-data/index.md

 The activity contains the following steps:

-- Migrate Database, Migrate the database to a new MySQL server from the source database and to the AWS RDS.
+* Migrate Database, Migrate the database to a new MySQL server from the source database and to the AWS RDS.
-- Deploy the latest application code
+* Deploy the latest application code
-- Upgrade the Application
+* Upgrade the Application

 "Migrate Database" is the step, this post is going to review and find the best solution.
 The aim is to find the total duration of this activity.
 The post will attempt various POC to find the best possible solution.

 The project is running on a Hybrid cloud model.
 The old application is on Rackspace with 70% traffic responsibility.
 And the new application is on AWS with AWS RDS with 30% traffic responsibility for UAT.

 As part of the Magento2 upgrade, the activity is to perform migration from source DB to AWS and Rackspace.
-After successful migration, AWS will take 70% traffic.
+After successful migration, AWS will take 70% of traffic.

-## POC-1 Traditional way of export/import
+## **POC-1 Traditional way to export/import**

-In the first attempt of the POC, let's use the `mysqldump`.
+In the first attempt of the POC, let's use the `mysqldump` utility.
 Its client utility performs logical backups.
 And produce a set of SQL statements that can run on destination MySQL.

 The performance of this solution was worst than expected.

-The export of the 100GB plus DB data from the source DB took around 3.5 to 4 hours. a5 minutes to transfer the dump to the destination server.
+The export of the 100GB plus DB data from the source DB took around 3.5 to 4 hours.
+5 minutes to transfer the dump to the destination server.
 And the import to the MySQL server took around 4 hours without 100% success.
 It failed after 4 hours of time without any error.
 And a few tables were missing.

-The spent time on this activity was around 8 hours which does not leave a place for other parts of activity.
+The spent time on this activity was around 8 hours which does not leave a place for other parts of the activity.

 After the first POC, few actions were taken...

-- Increase bandwidth to transfer data between the same network servers. and which reduced the transfer time to 3 minutes.
+* Increase bandwidth to transfer data between the same network servers. and which reduced the transfer time to 3 minutes.
 Thanks to the Rackspace support team.
-- As import was not successful.
+* As import was not successful.
 After some investigation, the destination server resources were at 100%.
 Most of the queries were timeouts.
 Added the alerts to track CPU & RAM usage at 80% & 90% on the destination server.
-- Compare the configuration from source MySQL to destination.
+* Compare the configuration from source MySQL to destination.
 And configure the "insert buffer size", "packet size" and a couple more.

 Any solution that tries to import so much data in one transaction will cause a lot of performance problems.
 So, decided to convert the whole dump into chunks.

 ## POC-1.1 Split dump into chunks

 At this stage, I already have a dump of MySQL database via "mysqldump".
 I  can convert the complete database dump into chunks.
 For this purpose, the "bigsplit" shell script can help.
-You can learn more about this script at [http://blog.tty.nl/2011/12/28/splitting-a-database-dump](http://blog.tty.nl/2011/12/28/splitting-a-database-dump)
+You can learn more about this script at <http://blog.tty.nl/2011/12/28/splitting-a-database-dump>

 ```bash
 #!/bin/bash